msanatan/msanatan.github.io/blog/2017/react-classes-and-autobinding/index.md

 }
 ```

-See working fiddle [here](https://jsfiddle.net/69z2wepo/90357/).
+See working fiddle <a href="https://jsfiddle.net/69z2wepo/90357" target="_blank" rel="nofollow noopener noreferrer">here</a>.
 Notice that an anonymous function is created every time the render function is called.
 For one small component this may seem fine but in a large scale app with multiple components rendering fairly complex changes, the garbage collector would be quite busy.

 ## Bind The Function In The Render Method